sorelyss/bid_tracker/README.md

 <img src="https://media.giphy.com/media/xUA7aWHRAdxHmOD0iY/source.gif" width="30%" height="30%">

 Don't take this repo too serious 😅.
 I just joined lines of the docs as fast as possible because I need a new phone and don't have time to pay attention to the market :3

-P.D.
+P.S.
 The guy in the gif is Jacob Collier 🎵👌👌